UX prototyping: 5 questions to ask yourself before you start

 1. Is the design problem clear?

 If you can distill your problem into a concise design problem statement, great!
-Design problem framing is a critical skill for designers, and since you’ll be solving a lot of design problems throughout your design career, this is a good skill to master.
+Design problem framing is a critical skill for designers, and since you’ll be solving many design problems throughout your design career, this is an excellent skill to master.

 2. Have you brainstormed different ideas?

 There are multiple ways to approach a design problem, so you’ll want to generate as many ideas as possible.
 If you’ve ideated so much, your brain is sore, that’s awesome.
 If you haven’t spent at least 10-15 minutes brainstorming different ideas, grab a coworker to help you think out of your zone.

 3. Is your UX prototype the right fidelity?

 The prototype’s fidelity is determined by what you want to learn, how much time you have, the experience itself, and where you are in the design process.

 If you’re designing a new product, you can stay at low fidelity as you test out different design concepts and move to high fidelity when the idea is refined.
 Low-fidelity prototypes are easy to generate and low-cost.